inaimathi/cl-notebook/README.md

 ### TODO
 - `Ctrl-Ret` should run a `repackage-notebook` command.
 You'll need appropriate back-end handlers and a new `repackaged` event
-- Add `Ctrl-Ret` binding for `rename-notebook` to the title input, just for consistency.

 - Need a complete how-to set of videos at some point